abdulganiy02/alx-system_engineering-devops/0x02-shell_redirections/README.md

 completed: 0.00%)9
-Display lines containing the pattern “root” from the file Display the number of lines that contain the pattern “bin” in the file /etc/passwd a script that takes a list of words as input and prints only words that appear exactly once Replace all characters A and c from input to Z and e respectively a script that removes all letters c and C from input
+Display lines containing the pattern “root” from the file Display the number of lines that contain the pattern “bin” in the file /etc/passwd Display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd a script that takes a list of words as input and prints only words that appear exactly once Replace all characters A and c from input to Z and e respectively a script that removes all letters c and C from input